mcserverhosting-net/sitev2/content/faqs/how-to-access-files-using-winscp.md

 faqs: "Server Management"
 ---

-# How to access files using WinSCP

-## Now, let's access your files.
+ Now, let's access your files.

 To access your files securely, you will need WinSCP.
 Follow the steps below to get started: